Mow Your Own Lawn

 It was for real too high.

 When I landed, my chin connected with my knees as they buckled underneath me, so that my neck really took the force of the impact.
-It popped back, and I felt a hot rush go through my neck and into my head, then I saw a flash of white light before everything went black.
+It popped back, and I felt a hot rush go through my neck and into my head.
+Then I saw a flash of white light before everything went black.

 I was alone in the ditch, which was for the best, to be honest.
 No need to get anyone all riled up and cause alarm that might lead to my mother’s discovery of the tree bridge and my little bravery test antics, thereby destroying the future summer days of all the children in the neighborhood.
+I also could never risk my reputation as the bravest soul and most solid jumper in the neighborhood.
+That was for damn sure.

 Unless you consider the artificial joint I now have in my neck as both harm AND foul.